OllieJones/mmww/readme.txt

 = 1.0.9 =
 WordPress 6.0 compatibility, minor bug fixes.

+= 1.0.10 =
+Fix some deprecations.

 == Upgrade Notice ==

-Compatibility with WordPress 6.0, minor bug fixes.
+Compatibility with WordPress 6.7, removal of some deprecations.

 == To Do ==